Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Introduction

 While $\HT$ is not a classical pseudodifferential operator, we prove that, nevertheless, in suitable temporal spline-wavelet bases subject to causal boundary conditions which we construct of any fixed, given polynomial order, with a corresponding number of vanishing moments, will imply \emph{optimal compressibility of the temporal stiffness and mass matrices} of Petrov--Galerkin discretizations in these bases.
 To this end, we verify here that derivatives of the distributional kernel $K(s,t)$ of $\cH_T$ satisfy so-called Calder\'{o}n--Zygmund estimates, which are at the heart of wavelet compression analysis of classical pseudodifferential operators in, e.g., \cite{DHS1} and the references there.
 Combined with local analyticity estimates of $K(s,t)$ and the corresponding (exponentially convergent) quadrature techniques from \cite{ZankIntegral2023}, we develop here efficient, fully discrete algorithms for the $O(N_t)$ computation, storage and application of compressed Petrov--Galerkin discretizations of $\cH_T$.

 The computational methodology proposed here is based on multiresolution Galer\-kin discretizations of $\cH_T$ in the time interval $I=(0,T)$ by biorthogonal spline-wavelets.
 We construct concrete multiresolution analyses (MRAs) for which most matrix entries in the resulting (dense) Galerkin matrix are numerically negligible.
 I.e., they can be replaced by zero without compromising the overall accuracy of the Galerkin discretization.
 The number of relevant, nonzero matrix coefficients (which are located in a-priori known matrix entries) scales linearly with $N_t$, the number of degrees of freedom, while discretization error accuracy of the underlying Galerkin scheme is retained.
 Due to the piecewise polynomial structure of the MRA, the analyticity of the kernel function of $\cH_T$ can be leveraged in exponentially convergent numerical quadrature proposed in \cite{ZankExact2021}.
+These findings apply even for the scalar case, i.e. for the initial value ODE, as we show in Section~\ref{sec:NumExp1d}.

-Based on the sparsity pattern of the wavelet compressed system matrix, a fill-in reducing reordering of the matrix entries by means of nested dissection is employed, see \cite{Geo73,LRT79}.
+Based on the sparsity pattern of the wavelet-compressed system matrix, a fill-in reducing reordering of the matrix entries by means of nested dissection is employed, see \cite{Geo73,LRT79}.
 As firstly proposed and demonstrated in \cite{HM21}, this reordering in turn allows for the rapid inversion of the system matrix by the Cholesky decomposition or more generally by a nested-dissection version of the LU decomposition.
 As no additional approximation errors are introduced, this is a major difference to other approaches for the discretization and the arithmetics of nonlocal operators, e.g.\ by means of hierarchical matrices.
 As the hierarchical matrix format is not closed under arithmetic operations, a recompression step after each arithmetic (block) operation has to be performed, which results in accumulating and hardly controllable consistency errors for matrix factorizations, see \cite{Hack1,Hack2}.

 The efficient iterative solution of the (large) linear system of equations resulting from sparse tensor-product space-time Galerkin discretizations requires a suitable preconditioner.
 We apply here the standard BPX scheme in the spatial domain combined with sparse, direct inversion of the wavelet-compressed stiffness and mass matrices for the first-order, temporal derivative.
 That way, we arrive at an iterative solver which essentially requires a fixed number of iterations to achieve a prescribed accuracy.